 With Christmas just a few weeks away, I wanted to pop in and quickly share my recipe for chewy molasses cookies with you!
 These cookies are so festive and perfect for holiday celebrations or cookie parties.
 They taste just like the ginger molasses cookies we all know and love, but even better!
 Because they have a subtle bourbon flavor that’s to die for.
+I made a batch for a cookie swap last weekend and EVERYONE wanted the recipe.
+Even the women who don’t typically have bourbon in their home said they would buy a bottle just to make these cookies.
+That’s when I knew I needed to share them with you!!

 Even if you’re not a huge fan of bourbon, I encourage you to give these molasses cookies a try!